mlnotes2718/dbt-practice/DBT_Notes.md

 jaffle_shop: # profile name (usually same as the project name in auto configuration)
   outputs:
     dev: # Target, usually dev or prod to differentiate between development and production
-      dataset: shaffle_shop #(Bigquery dataset, in this case I use the same name with the project name)
+      dataset: jaffle_shop #(Bigquery dataset, in this case I use the same name with the project name)
       job_execution_timeout_seconds: 300
       job_retries: 1
       location: US